Use Limier In CI

 Useful file sets typically include:

-If the answer is "no dependency change," the workflow should publish a short "not applicable" summary and succeed quickly.
+If the answer is "no dependency change," pass LIMIER_CI_DEPENDENCY_FILES_CHANGED=false so limier ci github publishes a short not_applicable result and succeeds quickly.

-If the answer is "yes, and the upgrade is machine-parsable," run limier run and let its verdict drive the policy.
+If the answer is "yes, and the upgrade is machine-parsable," pass the dependency metadata and let limier ci github run the behavioral diff.

-If the answer is "yes, but there is no safe baseline/candidate pair," make that explicit in the summary and rely on native GitHub review policy such as CODEOWNERS or repository rulesets for those dependency files.
+If the answer is "yes, but there is no safe baseline/candidate pair," pass LIMIER_CI_DEPENDENCY_FILES_CHANGED=true so limier ci github reports needs_review, then rely on native GitHub review policy such as CODEOWNERS or repository rulesets for those dependency files.

 Avoid Workflow-Level Path Filters On A Required Workflow